Skip to main content

 How the study will move the needle for a cure

 Before a treatment for Rett can become available for our loved ones, we must prove that the treatment works – and we know a drug definitively works when it meets objective measurements of efficacy.
-Symptom assessment surveys, which are the main assessment tools used in clinical trials today, are not objective because they require parents and clinicians to make subjective interpretations of how the child is doing.
+Symptom assessment surveys, or questionnaires, are the main assessment tools used in clinical trials today, and are not objective because they require parents and clinicians to observe and then judge and interpret how the participant is doing.
+There can be so much noise with these measurements that one clinician and one parent typically completes the survey during the course of a trial, because even parents of the same individual don’t rate that individual the same!

 Every biopharmaceutical company RSRT engages with expresses interest in using biosensor data in clinical trials, and these measurements are without a doubt the future of trial data collection.